 Impose requirements on certain unregulated parent undertakings that exert influence over authorised persons.
 The PRA and the BoE also have this power.
 For more information, see Practice note, FCA, PRA and BoE powers over unregulated holding companies (www.practicallaw.com/4-522-1792).

 The FCA and the PRA each have their own separate handbooks of rules and, in the case of the FCA, guidance.
-In the short term, both regulators have taken over (or "adopt") relevant parts of the old FSA Handbook, with some parts being shared between the two regulators, and only minimal changes have been made to the FSA's rules where necessary to reflect the new regulatory structure.
+In the short term, both regulators have taken over (or "adopted") relevant parts of the old FSA Handbook, with some parts being shared between the two regulators, and only minimal changes have been made to the FSA's rules where necessary to reflect the new regulatory structure.

 For more information, see Practice note, FCA and PRA Handbooks (www.practicallaw.com/2-525-0988).